Article

 It’s a good question, and it can get a little complicated.

-It's not a discretionary payment but a cultural norm.
+It's not a discretionary payment.

 Why the name?